hybridgroup/rubyserial/README.md

 # rubyserial

-RubySerial is a simple RubyGem for reading from and writing to serial ports.
+RubySerial is a simple Ruby gem for reading from and writing to serial ports.

+Unlike other Ruby serial port implementations, it supports all of the most popular Ruby implementations (MRI, JRuby, & Rubinius) on the most popular operating systems (OSX, Linux, & Windows).
+And it does not require any native compilation thanks to using RubyFFI [https://github.com/ffi/ffi](https://github.com/ffi/ffi).

+The interface to RubySerial should be compatible with other Ruby serialport gems, so you should be able to drop in the new gem and go.

 [![Build Status](https://travis-ci.org/hybridgroup/rubyserial.svg)](https://travis-ci.org/hybridgroup/rubyserial)